CatalaLang/catala-book/src/5-7-standard-library.md

   # The end date is excluded from the period
   data end content date

+## Returns a period ranging over the given month of the given year.
+declaration of_month_and_year
+  content Period
+  depends on
+    pmonth content Date.Month,
+    pyear content integer

+## Returns a period ranging over the given year.
+declaration of_year
+  content Period
+  depends on pyear content integer

 ## Ensures that the period is coherent (it begins before its end).
 declaration valid content boolean depends on p content Period